qemus/qemu-docker/readme.md

   * ### How do I increase the amount of CPU or RAM?

-    By default, a single core and 1 GB of RAM are allocated to the container.
+    By default, a single CPU core and 1 GB of RAM are allocated to the container.

     To increase this, add the following environment variables: